 One should note that nowhere in Scriptures is there a command for one to actually see a visible crescent of the moon to determine a new moon.

 A possible scenario would be that everyone in the general location of Mt.
 Zion/Jerusalem would diligently look for the moon’s visible crescent, only to be disappointed by the fact that clouds were obstructing the moon and sun.

 The next option would be to review the mathematics, for you wouldn’t be looking in the first place if there wasn’t some simple arithmetic at play.

 Then there is the added problem of the simple math not being able to reveal a visible lunar crescent because the degree of separation of the moon and sun was too close to call.

 Abraham Knew How to Calculate

-But then you might say that Yahweh had to make it simple for a simple people who did not have the capability to perform the required complex calculations of new moons therefore he implemented the simple visual rule.
-Besides, aren’t we talking about farmers, sheep herders, and nomads of the desert?
+But then you might say that Yahweh had to simplify it for simple people who were not capable of performing the required calculations of new moons; therefore, he implemented the simple visual rule.
+Besides, aren’t we talking about farmers, sheepherders, and nomads of the desert?

 Because Abraham obeyed my (Yahweh’s) voice and kept my charge, my commandments, my STATUTES, and my laws.
 (Genesis 26:5)